freechie/global-economic-impact-analysis/README.md

 [![Verify](https://github.com/freechie/global-economic-impact-analysis/actions/workflows/verify.yml/badge.svg)](https://github.com/freechie/global-economic-impact-analysis/actions/workflows/verify.yml)

 World nominal GDP rose from $1.37 trillion in 1960 to $118.35 trillion in 2025, an 86.5× increase.
-The sharpest current-dollar year-over-year declines are 2015 at -5.5%, 2009 at -5.2%, and 2020 at -2.7%.
+That total is the world's output converted into US dollars, so a strong dollar can shrink the number even when economies keep growing.
+The sharpest year-to-year drops are 2015 at -5.5%, 2009 at -5.2%, and 2020 at -2.7%.

 2009: current -5.2%, constant 2015 -1.3%.
 2015: current -5.5%, constant 2015 3.1%.
 2020: current -2.7%, constant 2015 -2.9%.
-2015 is a dollar year.
-2009 and 2020 are real contractions.
+Current dollars mix output, inflation, and exchange rates.
+Constant 2015 dollars hold prices still.
+2015 is a dollar year: the dollar strengthened, so the world total fell in dollars while real output grew 3.1%.
+2009 and 2020 are real contractions: output itself fell.

 China was 6.1% of U.S. GDP in 1990 and 63.4% in 2025.
+In dollar terms China went from a small share of the US economy to nearly two-thirds as large.
 China passed Japan in 2010.

-An expanding one-step ARIMA(1, 1, 1) backtest on log World GDP for 2013 to 2025 recorded 3.804% MAPE.
-The previous-year baseline recorded 4.574% MAPE.
-ARIMA beat the naive baseline.
-A ten-year projection is published.
-The 2035 median is $172.50 trillion.
-Observed 2025 GDP was $118.35 trillion.
-The 95% interval is wide.
+Guessing that next year's world GDP equals this year's was off by 4.574% on average from 2013 to 2025.
+An ARIMA(1, 1, 1) model that updates each year was off by 3.804%.
+ARIMA beat that guess, so a ten-year projection is published.
+The middle estimate for 2035 is $172.50 trillion, from $118.35 trillion in 2025.
+The 95% range around that path is wide.

-The notebook has six Plotly charts.
-They use World Bank GDP in current US dollars and constant 2015 US dollars, license CC BY 4.0.
+The notebook has six interactive charts from World Bank GDP in current US dollars and 2015 dollars, license CC BY 4.0.
 [Open the executed notebook on GitHub](Global%20Economic%20Impact%20Analysis.ipynb) without installing Python.

 ## Preview